o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/organizing/commenting-nodes.md

 **To add a Block Comment node to your script**

-1. In the Script Canvas editor, do one of the following:
+1. In the Script Canvas Editor, do one of the following:
     + In the **Node Palette**, click **Utilities** and then drag the **Block Comment** node to your script.
     + **Right-click** the canvas and choose **Create Block Comment**.
     + If you have a group of nodes together, **right-click** the canvas and choose **Create Block Comment for Selection**.